isabella232/LupuServ/README.md

 The system offers a few methods of notifying the outside world about an alarm event, the one in question being able to send a classic SMS message to a maximum of two phone numbers.
 APIs tend to change or become deprecated, and without firmware updates there isn't much one can do.
 Which is exactly what happened here; the SMS gateway implementation broke and thanks to this thing not provide any logs or sources, who knows why.
 This leaves us with a few different channels to grab events from: Contact-ID - which I have no idea what that is and what to do with it - and E-Mail.

-I decided to abuse the E-Mail functionality to receive alarm (and status change) events by faking an SMTP-Server, which in turn transforms the mail body and sends it to an SMS gateway in proxy.
+I decided to abuse the E-Mail functionality to receive alarm (and status change) events by faking an SMTP-Server, which in turn transforms the mail body and sends it to an SMS gateway (or Gotify server) in proxy.
 The application uses .NET 5.0 and is designed as a Worker compatible with Docker, so it should run on any supported Linux system.

 ## Supported Systems

 The solution has been developed for and tested with the Lupusec XT1 (**not** Plus!) central station running Firmware version **1.0.89** and LupuServ hosted on a Raspberry Pi 2 Model B Rev 1.1 (ARM32).
 The only SMS gateway provider implemented is [CM.com](https://www.cm.com/about-cm/) so you need a registered account and a minimum balance required for the Messaging gateway channel.
+If you don't want/need classic mobile messages, you can disable it in the configuration file and exclusively use a Gotify Gateway that you can even self-host and get notified via Android App.

 ## Limitations